|Major Groups > Stinkhorns > Phallus cinnabarinus|

 Ecology: Saprobic; growing alone or gregariously in woods and in urban settings; appearing year-round; distributed in North America from roughly the 24th parallel southward (southern Mexico); also common throughout the tropics, nearly world-wide (but possibly absent in Africa).

-Immature Fruiting Body: Like a whitish or brownish "egg" attached, at the base, to pinkish rhizomorphs; when sliced revealing the stinkhorn-to-be encased in a gelatinous substance.
+Immature Fruiting Body: Like a whitish to yellowish "egg" attached, at the base, to pinkish rhizomorphs; when sliced revealing the stinkhorn-to-be encased in a gelatinous substance.

 Cite this page as: